How to Manage Your Coronavirus Stress and Anxiety

 Beecroft offered the following advice:

-Stay up to date on vaccines: Make sure you are are-up-to date on vaccinations, including the flu vaccine and the pneumonia vaccine if your doctor recommends it.
+- Stay up to date on vaccines: Make sure you are-up-to date on vaccinations, including the flu vaccine and the pneumonia vaccine if your doctor recommends it.

 “When you’re really anxious and when you’re stressed, your immune system can’t respond and that would make you more susceptible to regular illnesses and to the coronavirus,” Beecroft said.